 Thanks to the players of the National Lottery, we are working to enhance the nationally important wildlife habitats that are found along the Pocklington Canal.
 We will be working with local volunteers who will be trained up to restore the Grade Two Listed Church Bridge, one of the best examples of a humpback bridge in the country.
 A brand new interpretative trail will help tell visitors the fascinating history of the canal, while encouraging people to get involved in its care.

-We will be celebrating the Pocklington Canal’s 200th anniversary in 2018, with a full programme of events and activities to help local people understand and appreciate the built, natural and social heritage of the canal.
+We're celebrating the Pocklington Canal’s 200th anniversary in 2018, with a full programme of events and activities to help local people understand and appreciate the built, natural and social heritage of the canal.

 We are proud to be working in partnership with the Pocklington Canal Amenity Society, Natural England and the East and North Yorkshire Waterways Partnership.
 To make sure this project leaves a lasting legacy, we have a full time project officer working to coordinate the various activities taking place.